 It’s a simple fact: Marijuana plants need water to survive.
 However, most amateur growers don’t realize that improper watering is one of the most common reasons plants fail to thrive.
 In this guide, you’ll learn how to prevent issues with good watering practices.

-Cannabis is a tough plant and most strains will be very forgiving if you lax with their water supply.
-However, consistent water stress can be detrimental to the health and the ultimate quality of the plant.
-It is, therefore, imperative for every grower interested in fresh, robust and healthy leaves to know how to water the plants in the right manner and at the right times.
+Cannabis is a tough plant and most strains will be very forgiving if you are imperfect with their water supply.
+However, consistent water stress can be detrimental to the health and ultimately the quality of the plant.
+It is, therefore, imperative for every grower interested in fresh, robust and healthy pot plants to know how to water the plants in the right manner and at the right times.

 Cannabis plants require a lot of water, especially when they are just about to flower.
 As a general rule, cannabis plants should never be allowed to go for long without water.
 Depriving them of water for long will hamper their nutrient intake and as a result, the growth will be stunted, leading to poor yields.

 While watering the plants however, caution should be taken to ensure you don’t supply too much water since this may lead to other undesirable conditions such as botrytis and root rot amongst other problems.
 Ideally, you should determine the critical amount of water needed by the plant based on the strain, the size, as well as the stage of growth.

 Just as knowing the amount of water to be supplied to the plant is crucial, it is vitally important to know when you should do the watering.
 Most growers agree that the best time to water the cannabis plant should be at night time or early in the morning.